brightbox/brightbox-platforms/flynn/README.md

 ## Cleaning up the Flynn Cluster

-The 'cleanup-cluster' script can remove the entire Flynn cluster and associated loadbalancers, groups, cloudips and images all in one go.
+The `cleanup-cluster` script can remove the entire Flynn cluster and associated loadbalancers, groups, cloudips and images all in one go.

 ```
 cleanup-cluster [-igc] cluster_domain/cip_id